ms-iot/content/en-US/win10/samples/BlinkyContent.md

 * a LED (any color you like)

-* a 220 &#x2126; resistor for the Raspberry Pi 2 and the MinnowBoard Max or a 330 &#x2126; resistor for the DragonBoard
+* a 220 &#x2126; resistor for the Raspberry Pi 2, Raspberry Pi 3 and the MinnowBoard Max or a 330 &#x2126; resistor for the DragonBoard

 * a breadboard and a couple of connector wires